 - Leaders should lead by example.

 Even in the best environments, situations like the example above will happen.
-People will feel they’ve not been listened to, that no one cares, or that they are unloved.
+Emails or cards get lost.
+People forget.
+Mistakes happen.
+People will feel they’ve not been listened to, no one cares, or even they are unloved.
 They’ll take it personal enough to leave the organization.
+It should never be because we simply chose not to respond in a timely way.

-The more you can do to avoid it the better you will build an atmosphere of genuine trust.
+The more you can do to avoid unresponsiveness the better you will build an atmosphere of genuine trust.

 How does it make you feel when someone doesn’t respond to an inquiry?